School of Nursing Resources

 International Student Services offers information, support and advising to students who come to study at PLU from outside the United States.
 International students should contact this office if they are planning to apply to PLU or if they need assistance with Visas, immigration, or other information about living and studying in the U.S.

-The Wang Center is another great resource for both International Students and PLU students who plan to study abroad during their education at PLU.
+The Wang Center for Global Education is another great resource for both International Students and PLU students who plan to study abroad during their education at PLU.
 The center provides information on grants, study abroad opportunities, and events on or near campus for students.